-If you’re soon to visit Greece, be it the mainland or any islands, it would be a crime not to enjoy some local delicacies.
-Many different alcoholic beverages are synonymous with Greece, and if you want to be informed about what you’re trying, you’ve come to the right place.
+Many different beverages are synonymous with Greece, and if you want to be informed about what you’re trying, you’ve come to the right place.

 You’ll find two kitron distilleries on Paxos, and you can visit and check out how they make the drink, as well as tasting some for yourself.
 These are Pomponas and Vallindras.